Ruebennase/EventStoreML/README.md

 # EventStoreML

-**EventStoreML** (pronounced *eventstormel*) is a minimal, self-hosting markup language where every top-level element is an event — even schema definitions themselves.
+**EventStoreML** (pronounced *eventstormel*) is a minimal, self-hosting markup language where **every top-level element is an event** — even schema definitions themselves.

 Every `.esml` file is an **append-only event store that defines its own meaning over time**.

 Its core consists of exactly one must-understand event type, `core.TypeDeclared@1`, expressed in pure JSON Schema.
 All other types, schemas, and instances are declared, validated, and evolved through events.

+Underlying idea: If event sourcing is so good then why not attempt to use event store files where normally state snapshot files are being used (e.g. config files, model markup files, etc.).

 ---

-## Status: Experimental
+## Status: Very Experimental

 > EventStoreML is an active exploration.
-For now its purpose is to test whether event-sourced systems can describe themselves purely through events.
 Feedback, discussion, and experiments are welcome.
 The concepts and syntax may change as we evaluate practical viability.

 > EventStoreML is not optimized for performance.
-Its goal is to maximize *eventsourceiness*, to express, store, and evolve everything as events, including schemas themselves.
-It aims for clarity, lineage, and introspection first, not runtime efficiency.

 ---